 - PanelistRoberto CorralVice President and General Manager of Innocentro in representation of Aerospace Alliance

 A common challenge for most aerospace companies operating in Mexico is finding the required suppliers, be they for raw materials of for final processes.
 This phenomenon forces local companies to import raw materials and to transport parts back and forth to other countries for specific processes.
 This challenge has led to many efforts from both clusters, FEMIA and local manufacturers, large and small, to create a stronger supplier base.
+During this panel, speakers will address how to improve to consolidate the local supply chain.

 - ModeratorFrancisco BautistaLeading Partner of Aerospace Industry at EY